EducationBA (Oxford); GDL & BPTC (City)

 David has provided advice to a range of clients on their rights and responsibilities under Competition Law including:

-- Advice on the applicability of Article 101 TFEU to a commercial agreement
+- Advice on compliance with Article 101 TFEU

 - Advice on bringing actions for abuse of dominance